Restream/reindexer/float_vector.md

 - `URL` - Embed service URL.
 The address of the service where embedding requests will be sent.
 Required
 - `cache_tag` - Name, used to access the cache.
 Optional, if not specified, caching is not used
 - `fields` - List of index fields to calculate embedding for.
 Required.
 Sparse or composite fields are not supported.
 Don't use fields with precept (may produce incorrect results)
-- `embedding_strategy` - Embedding injection strategy.
+- `embedding_strategy` - Embedding insertion strategy.
 Optional
   + `always` - Default value, always embed
   + `empty_only` - When the user specified any value for the embedded field (non-empty vector), then automatic embedding is not performed
   + `strict` - When the user sets some value for the embedded field (non-empty vector), we return an error.
 If the field is empty, we automatically embed